11 October 2025

 Lectio Divina

-Imagine you are in the crowd when someone asks Jesus: “Teacher, tell my brother to share the inheritance with me.”
-What are your thoughts and feelings when you hear the question and when you hear Jesus’ response and the parable of the rich fool?
+Imagine you are with Jesus and his disciples.
+What are your thoughts and feelings when you hear the parable of the shrewd steward?

 Sunday Snippets